slavc/mapbtc/README.md

 had at the moment when it was interrupted.

-On a t2.micro Amazon EC2 instance, running Fedora Linux 27 with maximum number of file descriptors set to 40000, mapbtc is able to map out the IPv4 nodes of Bitcoin peer-to-peer network in about 15 minutes.
+On a t2.micro Amazon EC2 instance, running Fedora Linux 27 with maximum number of file descriptors set to 40000, mapbtc is able to map out the IPv4 nodes of Bitcoin peer-to-peer network in about 15 minutes, with active (mainnet port open) to inactive node ratio being 11000 to 235000.

 ## Output files